Techniques for Dealing with Difficult People

 - Adjust the Emotional Intensity by Reframing the Issue - Move emotions up or down the scale of intensity so that they can be recognized.
 Encourage everyone to hear each other at the human level.

-- Get All Important Information Out for All Parties to Hear – Insure all parties have the opportunity to be heard.
-Look for the hidden agenda.
+- Get All Important Information Out for All Parties to Hear - Insure all parties have the opportunity to hear and to be heard.

-- Model Good Behaviors – Remain neutral and be an active listener.
-Show that you are taking the situation seriously.
-Be committed to the problem solving process.
+- Model Good Behaviors - Remain neutral and be an active listener.
+Show that you are taking the situation seriously and are committed to the problem solving process.

 Using the points above can improve the outcome when dealing with sensitive issues.
-When working with people to try to reach consensus on sensitive issues, “how” you say something is more important that “what” you say.
+When working with people to try to reach consensus on sensitive issues remember that "how" you say something is as important as "what" you say.

 Adapted from material prepared by the Iowa Mediation Service Inc.